Police: Bad batch of heroin found on Camden streets

-There was a bad batch of heroin that went out on the streets of Camden Friday, and police want to warn people that if you have loved ones who may be on the throes of addiction, you may want to keep an eye on them.
+CAMDEN, N.J.
+(WPVI) --There was a bad batch of heroin that went out on the streets of Camden Friday, and police want to warn people that if you have loved ones who may be on the throes of addiction, you may want to keep an eye on them.

 Cooper Trauma Center ambulances were kept busy today and to some degree because of people overdosing on bad heroin.

-Police spokesman Dan Keeshan said, "Today we know that dealers have put poison out on the street.
+Police spokesman Dan Keashen said, "Today we know that dealers have put poison out on the street.
 People, unfortunately, were suffering from it."

 Within hours, police say there have been twelve overdoses reported from heroin laced with an unknown substance.